 Voila!
-You and your loved one each get this card and you have 17 free nights in nice hotels in Spain.
+You and your loved one (or friend) each get this card and you have 17 free nights in nice hotels in Spain.

 The card has a $120 fee, so that’s why it’s not completely free (but almost).
 Still: $120 per person for 17 nights is pretty hard to beat.
 Travel Hacking is awesome.
 And there are no taxes to pay either when booking hotels with points, unlike when booking flights with points.

 We’ll also share tips on how to find a cheap flight to Spain below.

 But first, here is the link to apply for the Marriott Bonvoy Card if you’re interested in these 17 free nights.
 There is no minimum income required, all you need is a good credit score.